jcreigno/nodejs-mail-notifier/README.md

 * `markSeen`: mark mail as read defaults to true
 * `box` : mail box read from defaults to 'INBOX'
 * `search`: search query defaults to ['UNSEEN']
+* `hideLogs`: hides all logging, defaults to false

 For backward compatibility `username` is also supported.